Jill Jolliffe: Work on East Timor

 In 1994, she entered East Timor mountains from Indonesia to meet guerrilla leader Nino Konis Santana.
-She was captured by Indonesian military but despite that she was able to complete her documentary "Blackade".
+She was captured by Indonesian military but despite that she was able to complete her documentary "Blockade".
 She covered wars in Angola and Western Sahara, and was banned from entering Indonesia because of her criticisms of the Indonesian invasion of East Timor and its aftermath.
 Jolliffe's 2001 book Cover-Up: the inside story of the Balibo Five tells the story of the capture and killing of the Balibo Five, subsequent evasion of the issue by the governments of Indonesia and Australia, and its connection with Indonesia's decision to invade and occupy East Timor.
 The book, researched by the author for over twenty years, "is as much an investigation of the Indonesian occupation of East Timor as it is a case study of the Balibo killings".
 The proposal to base a film on her book evinced some criticism of her views of "colleagues", as briefly reported in 2004 by one UK newspaper.
 The film Balibo was based on the book and released in 2009.